adupayra/3DGameOfLife/README.md

 # 3DGameOfLife
-Basic game of life in 3D using openGL with GLSL
+Basic game of life in 3D using openGL

 # Introduction